praxisnfp/docs_ngmobile/source/intro.rst

    .. image:: _static/cc_by.png

-Documentation is describing NextGIS Mobile version 2.2.
-Newer versions of NextGIS Mobile may be currently available.

 .. _ngmobile_launch_conditions:

-Hardware and software requirements
+Hardware and Software Requirements
 -------------------------------------

-To launch NextGIS Mobile you need a device (smartphone, tablet, etc.) with :term: `Android` 2.2 or higher.
+To launch NextGIS Mobile you need a device (smartphone, tablet, etc.) with :term: Android` 4.4 or higher.

 To be able to use all NextGIS Mobile features the device should have the following hardware: